About

 As a musician and songwriter, Leonore has performed locally in various ensembles and venues, most often as part of a folk duo with Brian Dyer Stewart.
 They play original music with a jazzy flair, and have recorded several CDs.

-Upward Spiral is an anthology of poems by four Silver City women.
+Upward Spiral is a new anthology of poems by four Silver City women.
 Shelly Barnett, Leonore Hildebrandt, Pamela Warren Williams, and Lynne Zotalis.
 Its theme “spiraling upward” speaks to the momentum of transformative thought.
 Exploring the elements of Air, Fire, Water and Earth, the poems evoke the forces of the natural world, instilling both love and concern for our future.
 More information here.